Multivariate Time Series Classification of Fermi-Detected Gamma-Ray Transients Using Convolutional-Recurrent Neural Networks: Discussion

 \subsection{Computational Efficiency and Resource Utilisation}

 Our models take a very short time for training, within 1 minute using the P100 GPUs on Kaggle\footnote{\url{https://www.kaggle.com/}}.
 And for any new transient data instance, it can predict the class under 0.05 seconds.
 We have used the free GPU (GPU P100) provided by Kaggle Notebooks\footnote{\url{https://www.kaggle.com/docs/notebooks/}} to train our models, which has reduced our model training time significantly.
-The current Flight Software generates classifications within 1–5 seconds \citep{Meegan_2009}, whereas our neural network models can produce predictions in about 0.1 seconds once the data are prepared.
-At present, preprocessing in Python takes nearly 1.5 seconds (CPU - AMD Ryzen 5 3550H), but this overhead could be significantly reduced through optimization or by implementing the pipeline in a faster language such as C/C++.
+The GBM Flight Software provides an initial onboard classification within approximately 1–5 seconds \citep{Meegan_2009}.
+However, subsequent ground-based confirmation, which involves which involves additional analysis (without detailed spectral study) and human oversight, typically requires approximately 0.5-1 hour.
+In contrast, once the data are available on the ground, our neural network models including data processing can generate classifications in less than 1.6 seconds.
+The data pre-processing in Python takes nearly 1.5 seconds (CPU - AMD Ryzen 5 3550H), but this overhead could be significantly reduced through optimization or by implementing the pipeline in a faster language such as C/C++.

 Occasionally, the data processing fails to identify a signal.
 This can be because the signal is not clearly visible in the chosen energy ranges (10-100 keV and 100-900 keV) or the signal is displaced from the trigger time.
 These abnormalities could be accounted for using a more complex algorithm in future works.
 For now these do not constitute a significant part of the data set and are hence neglected.